Paolo Uccello: Early life and training

 From 1412 until 1416 he was apprenticed to the famous sculptor Lorenzo Ghiberti.
-Ghiberti was the designer of the doors of the Florence Baptistery and his workshop was the premier centre for Florentine art at the time.
+Ghiberti was the creator of the doors of the Florence Baptistery and his workshop was the premier centre for Florentine art at the time.
 Ghiberti's late-Gothic, narrative style and sculptural composition greatly influenced Paolo.
 It was also around this time that Paolo began his lifelong friendship with Donatello.
 In 1414, Uccello was admitted to the painters' guild, Compagnia di San Luca, and just one year later, in 1415, he joined the official painter's guild of Florence Arte dei Medici e degli Speziali.
 Although the young Uccello had probably left Ghiberti's workshop by the mid 1420s, he stayed on good terms with his master and may have been privy to the designs for Ghiberti's second set of Baptistery doors, The Gates of Paradise.
 These featured a battle scene "that might well have impressed itself in the mind of the young Uccello," and thus influenced The Battle of San Romano.